Top 5 reasons people walk the Camino de Santiago

 3. Adventure

 The spirit of the Camino calls to those who appreciate the “good old days”.
 When we didn’t have cell phones glued to ourselves and a road trip wasn’t planned online through an online portal, but with a map and a destination.
 Pilgrims always remark how “old and authentic” everything looks.
-And that’s because the Camino hasn’t changed in 1200 years!
+And that’s because the Camino hasn’t changed much in 1200 years!

 4. Disconnect to Reconnect